Last updated: 29 May 2026

-Bottom line: Rhode Island seniors should start with coverage first, then clinics, then donated care.
-If you have Medicaid, Rhode Island covers adult dental services.
-If you lack dental coverage, try a community health center, dental safety-net clinic, HealthSource RI dental plan, or Dental Lifeline Network.
+Bottom line: Rhode Island seniors should check Medicaid dental first if income is low.
+Without dental coverage, try a community health center, safety-net clinic, HealthSource RI dental plan, Donated Dental Services, or CCRI for cleanings.

 Contents